- Today's That Day Presence and Purpose

 I was 14 years old when I set my first budget.
 Needless to say, I didn’t have many expenses, since my parents covered all the basics.
 But I had my eye on a new computer—an Amiga 500.
 At the time, I already had a Commodore 64 and had fallen in love with technology.
 It was mesmerizing to me.
 To get the Amiga 500 and all the extras I wanted, I needed to save around $1,500.

 I was working as a baggage boy at the local golf club, earning about $4.50 an hour, plus occasional tips.
 In six months, I had saved the full amount.
-I refrained from buying all the cool stuff all my mates were getting becuase I wanted that computer more than all the little temptations along the way.
+I refrained from buying all the cool stuff all my mates were getting because I wanted that computer more than all the little temptations along the way.

 You might think it’s easy to save money when you don’t have many expenses.
 But in reality, that’s rarely the case.
 In all my years helping people manage their budgets, I’ve never met anyone who didn’t spend money on things they didn’t truly need.
 Looking back, the fundamentals of budgeting haven’t changed.
 The same universal principles apply today as they did back then—and they mirror the core concepts in other areas of life such as goal setting, planning, and mindfulness.
 You’ll notice these common themes as we go through each week of the newsletter.